gruntwork-io/terraform-aws-couchbase/modules/load-balancer/README.md

 * `source`: Use this parameter in the `module` to specify the URL of the load-balancer module.
 The double slash (`//`) is intentional and required.
 Terraform uses it to specify subfolders within a Git repo (see [module sources](https://www.terraform.io/docs/modules/sources.html)).
 The `ref` parameter specifies a specific Git tag in this repo.
-That way, instead of using the latest version of this module from the `master` branch, which will change every time you run Terraform, you're using a fixed version of the repo.
+That way, instead of using the latest version of this module from the `main` branch, which will change every time you run Terraform, you're using a fixed version of the repo.

 * `http_listener_ports`: Which ports the load balancer should listen on for HTTP requests.